munich-quantum-toolkit/syrec/docs/library/ConfigurableOptions.rst

 ConfigurableOptions
 ====================

-An object provided read and write access to the configurable options of the SyReC parser and the various supported synthesis algorithms.
+An object that provides read and write access to the configurable options of the SyReC parser and the various supported synthesis algorithms.

     .. autoclass:: mqt.syrec.configurable_options
         :undoc-members: